 Deferred tax liabilities and deferred tax assets reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-The 2007 valuation allowance was established due to the uncertainty of the amount of future unrelated business income tax (UBIT), which is necessary to realize the benefits of the deferred tax assets.
-As of June 30, 2008, the University had federal and state net operating loss (NOL) carryforwards of approximately \$5,153,000 which will begin to expire in 2008.
+As of June 30, 2009, the University had federal and state net operating loss (NOL) carryforwards of approximately \$4,780,000 which will begin to partially expire in 2009.

 Realization of the NOL carryforwards and other deferred tax temporary differences are contingent on future taxable income.
 The deferred tax asset was reviewed for expected utilization using a "more likely than not" approach by assessing the available positive and negative evidence surrounding its recoverability.
 During 2008, the University received a donated asset that has built-in appreciation subject to federal and state income tax of \$8,220,000.
 Based upon this expected tax liability along with the estimated taxable income to be generated by this asset, management has determined that the full amount of the deferred tax asset is more likely than not to be utilized.
-Accordingly, the valuation allowance of \$2,504,618 was released into income during 2008.

 On July 1, 2007, the University adopted the provisions of the Financial Accounting Standards Board Interpretation No. 48, "Accounting for Uncertainty in Income taxes," ("FIN 48") an interpretation of FASB Statement No. 109, "Accounting for Income Taxes."
 As a result of the implementation of FIN 48, the University recognized no material adjustment in the liability for unrecognized income tax benefits and FIN 48 had no effect on net assets.
 The University recognizes accrued interest and penalties related to uncertain tax positions as expense.
-At June 30, 2008, the University had no accruals for the payment of income tax related interest or penalties.
-The University's federal and state tax returns are potentially open to examinations for the years 2004-2007.
+At June 30, 2009, the University had no accruals for the payment of income tax related interest or penalties.
+The University's federal and state tax returns are potentially open to examinations for the years 2005-2008.